 In response the Center changed course and in 2009 proposed a project to the Science and Education Partnership Program at the National Institutes of Health to partner with teachers in developing and implementing a biology curriculum focused on health science-related topics inherently interesting to high school students.
 We predicted that once we had their attention, students would become engaged in learning and their scientific knowledge and critical thinking abilities would improve in concert, developing skills that would allow them to use 21st century knowledge manage their own health.
 The proposal was funded (2009-2014).
 The curriculum would be innovative both because of its subject matter – called “The Great Diseases” it focuses on health issues of global significance – and because of how it is designed.

 We established a collaborative learning community with teachers from the Boston Public Schools and Biomedical Scientists from Tufts University School of Medicine, each partner contributing their own talents: Teachers bringing expertise in diverse pedagogical techniques while Tufts partners bringing their content knowledge about biomedical and health science and deep understanding of authentic scientific practice – a key element in the Next Generation Science Standards.
-The collaborative is designing a year – long curriculum in 4 modules, of which 3 (Infectious, Neurological and Metabolic diseases) have been completed.
-The final module, Cancer, is in currently being written.
+The collaborative is designing a year – long curriculum in 4 modules, of which 3 (Infectious, Neurological and Metabolic diseases) have been completed and evaluated.
+The final module, Cancer, has been written and is currently being piloted.
+It will be available in fall 2015.
 The modules are focused on current issues in biomedical science, health and disease.
 They are built around Socratic discussion and use diverse, differentiated, pedagogical approaches designed for different styles of learners, enabling students to actively participate in authentic inquiry-based activities.
 We provide teachers with a comprehensive narrative that allows them to visualize and model the classroom discussions, as well as a complete set of lesson plans and materials.